miseEnPlace-i/lapr2/docs/SprintC/US14/US14_LoadUsersFromCSVFile.md

 # 4. Tests

-**Test 1:** Check that it is not possible to create an instance of the Task class with null values.
+**Test 1:** Check that it is possible to read and upload from a list with a repeated user in the middle of the file.

-	@Test(expected = IllegalArgumentException.class)
+    @Test
-		public void ensureNullIsNotAllowed() {
+    public void ensureReadAndUploadFromListWhitRepeatedUser() throws ParseException, ClassNotFoundException, InstantiationException, IllegalAccessException, FileNotFoundException {
-		Task instance = new Task(null, null, null, null, null, null, null);
+        int size = store.size();

+        ctrl.createCsvReader("src/test/java/app/domain/model/SNSUserFilesToTests/UsersFileWithRepeatedUser.csv");

+        ctrl.readAndUpload();

+        assertEquals(store.size() - size, 2);
     }

-**Test 2:** Check that it is not possible to create an instance of the Task class with a reference containing less than five chars - AC2.
+**Test 2:** Check that it is possible to read and upload from a list with a invalid user in the middle of the file.

-	@Test(expected = IllegalArgumentException.class)
+    @Test
-		public void ensureReferenceMeetsAC2() {
+    public void ensureReadAndUploadFromListWhitInvalidUser() throws ParseException, ClassNotFoundException, InstantiationException, IllegalAccessException, FileNotFoundException {
-		Category cat = new Category(10, "Category 10");

-		Task instance = new Task("Ab1", "Task Description", "Informal Data", "Technical Data", 3, 3780, cat);
+        int size = store.size();

+        ctrl.createCsvReader("src/test/java/app/domain/model/SNSUserFilesToTests/UsersFileWithInvalidUser.csv");

+        ctrl.readAndUpload();

+        assertEquals(store.size() - size, 2);
     }

 *It is also recommended to organize this content by subsections.*